Alert Grouping Policy

 Codify and review

-Avoid changing grouping during incidents.
-The temptation to silence noise mid-storm leads to bad config that survives forever.
+The grouping policy lives in version control and gets reviewed like code.
+Monthly audit on grouping outcomes (grouped, ungrouped, should-have-been-grouped); avoid changing grouping mid-incident because the temptation to silence noise mid-storm leads to bad config that survives forever.